 Blog

-Fun Fact Friday: Why Do We Say "Knock on Wood?"
+Why Do We Say "Knock On Wood"?

 Most of us are familiar with the superstition of knocking on wood for good luck.
 After making a statement about our good fortune or an optimistic prediction, we tap our knuckles on the nearest wooden surface to prevent our luck from turning.
 In situations where wood is not physically available to ward off misfortune, a verbal expression of “knock on wood” will suffice.